Edmund L. Morris: Political career

 Between 1974 and 1980, Morris served as Mayor of the City of Halifax.

 After stepping down as Mayor of Halifax, Morris, entered provincial politics by standing as the Progressive Conservative candidate in the urban riding of Halifax Needham, during a by-election, on 6 May 1980.
 Morris won the seat by 26 votes.
 Morris was re-elected in 1981 and 1984.
 Morris served as Minister of Intergovernmental Affairs, Municipal Affairs, Fisheries and Social Services.

 Morris received an honorary degree, Doctor of Civil Law, from Saint Mary's University in 1986.

 Death

 Morris died on 3 January 2003, at age 79.

-Personal life

-He was married to Lorraine Ware and had six children.